 END-OF-SUPPORT FOR MAGENTO 1 COMING IN 2020

-Magento has announced that support will be ended for Magento 1 in 2020, although feature and iterative development has already ceased.
+Magento has announced that support will be ended for Magento 1 after June of 2020, although feature and iterative development has already ceased.
 The end of official support means that any business conducting transactions on the Magento 1 platform will then run the risk of a security breach and potential liability due to running an unsupported platform.
 There’s also the risk of User Experience stagnation due to the increasing costs of custom feature development and security patching.